My rating: 4 of 5 stars

 But we cannot be angry at such people who are blinded by their own misgivings and failures.
 They have given up on their own Personal Legend long ago and they simply want to drag you down with them.
 Don’t let them.
 By any means necessary, follow your heart and see it to the end.
 Much like the young Santiago, who constantly gains and loses only to find himself getting closer to achieving his dream (and in this story it is both a figurative and a literal dream that he seeks to accomplish).

-And much like Santiago, with each passing day I find my dreams becoming reality.
+Much like Santiago, with each passing day I find my dreams becoming reality.
 But this, too, comes at a great cost.
 Most people are not willing to pay such high prices nor make such costly sacrifices.
 And why is that?

 “People are afraid to pursue their most important dreams, because they feel that they don’t deserve them, or that they’ll be unable to achieve them.
 We, their hearts, become fearful just thinking of loved ones who go away forever, or of moments that could have been good but weren’t, or of treasures that might have been found but were forever hidden in the sands.
 Because, when these things happen, we suffer terribly.”